 You might want to read more about the recommended BATU CAVES TOUR from Kuala Lumpur.

-2. By Free Shuttle Bus and KTM Komuter train (Cheapest)
+3. Free Shuttle Bus to Sentul then KTM Komuter Train (Cheapest)

 Here is the cheapest method to get to Batu Caves, and if you have time, I would recommend this.
 You should take a 30 minutes bus ride from KL Sentral Station to Sentul Station (FREE).
 Then, continue your journey by taking the KTM Komuter train from Sentul to Batu Caves (RM2.30 one-way ticket).
 The total journey is about an hour and the train fare to Batu Caves is only RM2.30.